Maria Znamenska

 All in all, AI for OCT interpretation is just a tiny part of clinical practice and can never work without humans.
 In order to detect the pathological signs and diagnose a disease correctly, an eye care specialist must perform different examination methods.
 Among these exams are visual acuity, intraocular pressure, ophthalmoscopy, and a basic patient examination, which includes anamnesis.
 Moreover, ophthalmologists and optometrists may also need to perform other visualization methods, like Fundus photography, FFA, or OCTA.

 This is probably one of the key AI misconceptions.
 Automation has led to a significant change in many industries, and ophthalmology is no exception.
-So when will AI replace eye care specialists?
-The answer is quite simple — AI will never replace them.
+So when will AI take over optometry and ophthalmology?
+The answer is quite simple — AI will never replace eye care specialists.
 It will eventually take over routine tasks, allowing the careers of ophthalmologists and optometrists to advance in new and exciting directions.

 Automated interpretation of OCT scans will significantly increase the circulation of patients in ophthalmic clinics or optometry centers, which is commercially attractive.
 Moreover, with increasing life expectancy, and expanding the range and effectiveness of treatment options offered, a collaborative effort between ophthalmologists and AI will improve patient outcomes.
 This will make ECPs more efficient, freeing up time for human interaction between doctor and patient, which has been a cornerstone of medicine for decades.